-This proposal was submitted to the annual Canadian Institutes of Health Research (CIHR) competition for postdoctoral fellowships.
-CIHR accepts a wide range of research proposals regarding health, including basic biomedical, health services/systems, psychosocial, and population-based health research.
-This proposal was favourably reviewed but not funded in the 2015 competition.
-The reviewers encouraged resubmission to the 2016 competition, for which the proposal is currently under review.
+This proposal was submitted to and received funding from the annual Canadian Institutes of Health Research (CIHR) competition for postdoctoral fellowships.
+CIHR accepts a wide range of research proposals regarding health, including basic biomedical, health services/ systems, psychosocial, and population-based health research.
+This proposal was favourably reviewed but not funded in the 2015 competition; it was awarded funding from a resubmission to the 2016 competition (Suppl. material 1).